Cancer Undergraduate Research Education Program (CUREP)

 CUREP

-The Cancer Undergraduate Research Education Program (CUREP) proposes to address cancer health disparities by expanding and recruiting exceptional applicants to the pool of future cancer researchers within the biomedical workforce.
+The Cancer Undergraduate Research Education Program (CUREP) proposes to address cancer by expanding and recruiting exceptional applicants to the pool of future cancer researchers within the biomedical workforce.

-Our objective is to create a summer undergraduate research program in collaboration with the University of North Carolina, North Carolina Central University and North Carolina A&T State University, two historically Black universities.
+Our objective is to create a summer undergraduate research program in a collaborative partnership with two other North Carolina universities.
+Our goal is to enhance the success rates of undergraduate students from various academic programs.
 This program is funded by an R25 grant from the NCI for five years (project number 1R25CA291602-01).

-Ultimately, CUREP aims to increase the participation and representation of students from medically underserved areas in cancer research, contributing significantly to the growth of the biomedical workforce.
+Ultimately, CUREP aims to increase the participation and representation of students in cancer research, contributing significantly to the growth of the biomedical workforce.